Permission in principle

 Permission in principle can be granted by a local planning authority (LPA) in two ways:

 LPAs were given a target to prepare their registers by the 31 December 2017.
-It was recently reported that 23 out of 337 English planning authorities missed the publication deadline.

 The decision on the technical details consent applications is made by the LPA.